kryptokrona/kryptokrona-docs/Home.md

 ![TurtleCoin Logo](images/turtlecoin_logo.png)

-## :turtle: :turtle: :turtle: Welcome to the TurtleCoin Wiki :turtle: :turtle: :turtle:
+# :turtle: :turtle: :turtle: Welcome to the TurtleCoin Wiki :turtle: :turtle: :turtle:

 This wiki is the main source of documentation for newcomers to the TurtleCoin project.
 If this is your first time hearing about TurtleCoin, we recommend starting with the [TurtleCoin website](https://turtlecoin.lol/).

-# What is TurtleCoin?
+## What is TurtleCoin?

-TurtleCoin is a cryptocurrency which was created in December 2017.
+TurtleCoin is a fast, easy and private cryptocurrency which allows you to send money to friends and buisnesses.

-It was born from the idea that there are too many projects out there, which despite having no real product are bringing tons of funding.
 One of TurtleCoin main goals is to make things as simple and as accessible as possible for everyday people, a fun and friendly cryptocurrency with low barriers of entry.

 ## Quick Navigation